About American Express Premier Rewards Gold Card

 The card has no foreign transaction fee.

-Public Opinion About the American Express Premier Rewards Gold Card
+Bottom Line About the American Express Premier Rewards Gold Card

 Chase’s top travel rewards cards, the Sapphire Preferred and Sapphire Reserve, rack up Chase Ultimate Rewards points that can be transferred 1:1 to 11 different travel partners including Delta, Southwest, Hyatt, Marriott, and IHG.